 It’s time to change our behaviour, recognise that we can question the traditionally, environmentally harmful, production of goods.

 If your workplace (or household) uses a lot of paper, consider replacing your (quite frankly wasteful) pulp paper notebook habits with new paper alternatives.

 - Tell whoever buys paper for your printer at home or work about Paperwise – they make printer paper from agricultural waste.
 This requires no deforestation and a lot less water is used in the production, as this paper isn’t bleached.

 - You can also tell your office manager, or whoever orders in stationery, about Paper on the Rocks’ notebooks.
 Let them know that the production of stone paper uses no water and produces much less carbon, energy and waste.
 It also doesn’t require deforestation, unlike its virgin pulp paper cousin-in-law.

-This last part might feel a bit like a sales pitch.
-Yes, we want you to buy our notebooks.
-But we hope it is clear to you why we’d like you to buy them: We want to see widespread behavioural change.
+We want to see widespread behavioural change.
 We have an opportunity to vastly reduce deforestation and increase biodiversity by using an alternative product, and we’d love for you to be a part of the solution.